8 Tips for Visiting Baja, Mexico

 Airline travel makes this one thoughtless.
 The FMM permit is usually included in the airfare purchase.
 It is best to have a document showing the details of your purchase; most airlines will list the purchase of FMM on the receipt.
 The agents in international airports will automatically finish your FMM and stamp your passport.

 The FMM itself is a small piece of paper which you should keep in your passport.
-You might receive requests to see it when you’re down the road in Baja Mexico.
+Although it is uncommon, there is a chance you might be asked to supply proof of your legal visitation during your visit to this foreign country in Baja Mexico.
 If you lose it, you lose your proof of legal entry.

 One of the government buildings in Baja Mexico